 Presents information showing how the Town's net position changed during the most recent fiscal year.
-All changes in net position are reported as the most recent fiscal year.
 All changes in net position are reported as soon as the underlying event occurs, regardless of the timing of related cash flows.
 Thus, revenues and expenses are reported in this statement for some items that will only result in cash flows in future fiscal periods (e.g., uncollected taxes and earned but unused vacation leave).